TylerYep/torchinfo/README.md

 [![codecov](https://codecov.io/gh/TylerYep/torch-summary/branch/master/graph/badge.svg)](https://codecov.io/gh/TylerYep/torch-summary)
 [![Downloads](https://pepy.tech/badge/torch-summary)](https://pepy.tech/project/torch-summary)

 Torch-summary provides information complementary to what is provided by `print(your_model)` in PyTorch, similar to Tensorflow's `model.summary()` API to view the visualization of the model, which is helpful while debugging your network.
 In this project, we implement a similar functionality in PyTorch and create a clean, simple interface to use in your projects.

 This is a completely rewritten version of the original torchsummary and torchsummaryX projects by @sksq96 and @nmhkahn.
 This project addresses all of the issues and pull requests left on the original projects by introducing a completely new API.

-**This version now supports:**
-- RNNs, LSTMs, and other recursive layers
-- Sequentials & Module Lists
-- Branching output used to explore model layers using specified depths
-- Returns ModelStatistics object containing all summary data fields
-- Configurable columns

-**Other new features:**
-- Verbose mode to show weights and bias layers
-- Accepts either input data or simply the input shape!
-- Customizable widths and batch dimension
-- Comprehensive unit/output testing, linting, and code coverage testing

 # Usage
 `pip install torch-summary`